-So: first, we both are kind of too tall; he is 6’4” and I am 5’10”, but he has been clever enough to get into professional basketball, while I just spend my time complaining about the nasty Smurfs in my life.
+First, we both are kind of too tall; he is 6’4” and I am 5’10”, but he has been clever enough to get into professional basketball, while I just spend my time complaining.

-Second, we both went through the appalling process of being shortlisted over and over again.
-As for me, I’ve had over 120 job interviews in 99 companies in 4 countries; Luca doesn’t have a precise figure, but he must have landed at least 70 job interviews in 45 companies in 9 different countries (and he’s younger than me so he still has plenty of time to go completely mad).
+Second, we both went through the appalling process of being shortlisted over and over and over again.
+As for me, I got over 120 job interviews in 99 companies in 4 countries; Luca doesn’t have a precise figure, but he must have landed at least 70 job interviews in 45 companies in 9 different countries (and he’s younger than me so he still has plenty of time to go completely mad).

-At the time we start the conversation I’ve just had breakfast, but the man is currently based in Australia where he does fantastic things, so he Skypes me from the kitchen while his 764 flatmates get prepared for dinner in the most intrusive way.
+At the time we start the conversation I’ve just had breakfast, but the man is currently based in Australia, so he Skypes me from the kitchen while his 764 flatmates get prepared for dinner in the most intrusive way.

 Hey Luca, how did you get your job interview at Google?

 To obtain an interview with them I basically optimised my keywords on LinkedIn and I was found out by one of their HR manager who got in touch.
-You know, I had watched a video workshop by LinkedIn’s CEO explaining how recruiters should search for a candidate who doesn’t want to be found…
+You know, I had watched a video workshop by LinkedIn CEO that explains how recruiters can search for candidates that don’t want to be found…